yyin-dev/MIT6.828/labNotes/lab2/IntelManualReading - Chapter 5.md

 Data structures used in segmentation:

-- Descriptor
-- Descriptor table
+- Descriptor (and descriptor table)
 - Selector
 - Segment Registers